Lynsens/ALL-In-One_NLP_backtester/reports/proposal.md

 ### Backtesting Platform

+Base on our research, backtesting is a rather mature area with some very complete products available.
+This type of published backtesting library often has very robust system design and integrated sophisticated visualization features.
+It is our understanding that there is no reason to "reinvent the wheel" and build another stock market backtester, so we will likely wrap some existing backtesting library and pipeline it with other modules of the project.

 #### Python-Backtesting

-Python has included a backtesting library, Backtesting.py, in its official repository since approximately two years ago.
+Python has included a backtesting library, [`Backtesting.py`](https://pypi.org/project/Backtesting/), in its official repository since approximately two years ago.
 The package was still in beta testing, and is at version 0.2.2 as of the time writing this proposal.
 Backtesting.py offers a simple yet powerful trading simulator, which accepts data and a user-written trading bot, and produces the trading result.
 The platform provides efficient computing modules and a list of professional statistics in its result.

 However, the downside of this module is that it offers no data manipulation and management tools.
 The module only accepts only simplest datasets that contains a list of time and prices, which is very insufficient for simulating real world situations.